Threat Assessment Training: Identify and Defend Against Your Threat

 Let’s use active threat assessment training to explore these different levels of evaluation.
 For level 1 (Reaction), the assessment would involve how the trainees perceived training they received.
 Level 2 (Learning), would be whether trainees have an improvement in their ability to systematically observe their environment and identify a potential threat.
 Level 3 (Behavior) would involve if and how the trainees utilize these active threat assessment skills while working (e.g. during foot patrol, responding to calls for service).
 Level 4 (Results) would be the extent that the change in behavior resulted in arrests, gun seizures, more proactive stops and if this, in turn, had an impact on crime.

 It is important to note that collecting data and analyzing results gets more difficult as you move from Level 1 to Level 4.
 Reaction data is the easiest to get and analyze.
 You should start there.
+You can learn more about level 1 evaluation data in our recent blog post on evaluating reaction to training and about evaluating learning in our post on measuring threat assessment skills.

 Ensuring that trainees know how to appropriately use tools in stressful situations is an important part of any training program.
 In medicine, vaccinations often involve exposing the participant to weaker forms of disease to develop resistance.
 This exposure produces antibodies and physically prepares the body for future attacks.
 In social psychological research on stress, this “inoculation” may be improving people’s ability to work in stressful conditions by having them experience stress.
 People with more experience dealing with specific situations may react differently than people with less experience.
 Stress inoculation can impact threat assessment and active threat assessment training in two ways.